pacificalabs/site/content/english/blog/when-data-lies-election-forecasts-and-ecommerce-tech.md

 draft: false
 ---

-Did last week's election result come as a surprise to you?
+Did the 2024 US election result come as a surprise to you?
 If so you may be shocked to learn the last 3 US elections were inaccurately forecast, not to mention the last 2 UK elections - and the last 3 Australian elections.

 ### ***Why this matters:***
 If sophisticated polling operations with billion-dollar budgets can misread consumer sentiment so drastically across the US, UK, and Australia, it raises critical questions about the reliability of our own data-driven ecommerce systems.